USGS-R/WREG/README.md

 WREGgui()
 ```

-A standalone executable is also available.
+A standalone executable is also available for the Microsoft Windows Operating Syste,.

 The package can also be used form the command line.
 Specific functions, like the Region of Influence Regression, are only available from the command line.